Introduction#

 RSA is my favorite cryptosystem. 🙂 It’s simple and powerful.

+In this series I will try to go through every attacks (that I’m aware of) against RSA which are useful for solving CTF tasks.
 I’m not going to give you scripts that will do all the work for you but rather explain how the attacks work.
 The aim of this series is to understand the attacks you use and which one is most appropriate depending on the task.
 I will try to be beginner friendly and repeat myself in the beginning but afterwards I will assume that the reader has learnt the concepts.

 Before entering into the details on how to break RSA based challenges, let’s see how textbook RSA works.
 I’m not talking about RSA used with padding as it is in real world cryptography.

-How simple maths can keep your data private
+How simple maths can keep your data private#

 RSA is based on simple modular arithmetics.
 It doesn’t require a lot of maths knowledge to understand how it works.
-As it’s an asymmetric cipher, you have two keys, a public key containing the couple (n, e) and a private key containing a bunch of information but mainly the couple (n, d).
+As it’s an asymmetric cipher, you have two keys, a public key containing the couple ($n$, $e$) and a private key containing a bunch of information but mainly the couple ($n$, $d$).

 Here comes the most important part, this must be fully understood in order to understand the attacks that will be described.
+The modulus $n$ is chosen from two primes:

-n=p*q with p and q being prime integers (chosen carefully)
+$n=p*q$ with $p$ and $q$ being prime integers (chosen carefully)

-To choose a valid public exponent e you first need to compute \varphi(n) = (p-1)(q-1), also called Euler’s totient function.
+To choose a valid public exponent $e$ you first need to compute $\varphi(n) = (p-1)(q-1)$, also called Euler’s totient function.

-Then e must verify those 2 conditions:
+Then $e$ must verify those 2 conditions:

-The encryption process
+The encryption process#

 Let’s say you want to encrypt this message with your public key : “My credit card number is 1337”.